dataforseo/TypeScriptClient/docs/interfaces/IDataforseoLabsGoogleHistoricalBulkTrafficEstimationLiveRequestInfo.md

 > `optional` **ignore\_synonyms**: `boolean`

-Defined in: main.ts:111360
+Defined in: main.ts:111428

-ignore highly similar keywords optional field if set to true only core keywords will be returned, all highly similar keywords will be excluded;
+ignore highly similar keywords optional field if set to true, only core keywords will be returned, all highly similar keywords will be excluded;
 default value: false

 ***